-The overall position over the 4 year period indicates a structural deficit of £33.312m by 2023/24, which varies over each of the 4 years shown in Table 1.
+Although the forecast indicates a balanced budget in 2020/21 without recourse to reserves, the position over the 4 year period indicates a structural deficit of £28.438m by 2023/24, which varies over each of the 4 years shown in Table 1.
 Work is progressing on phase two of the service challenge process which will seek to address the ongoing deficit and is focusing on a number of cross-cutting work streams and areas for investigation identified in the initial phase, but where further work is needed to robustly evidence the scale and form of proposals.
 In particular, service challenge phase 2 is focused on the complex levers required to create an environment where service configuration and operational practice reflects best in class and supports demand management which is the single biggest driver on our costs.
 Further saving proposals will come forward for consideration at future cabinet meetings.

-In arriving at the revised funding gap it has been necessary to make assumptions about future funding levels and there remains significant uncertainty about this past 2020/21 with changes to be made in respect of business rates retention, the overall funding formula, the anticipated green paper on adult social care and, of course, any government spending review.
+The revised funding gap also makes assumptions about future funding levels and there remains significant uncertainty about this post 2020/21 with changes to be made in respect of business rates retention, the overall funding formula, the anticipated green paper on adult social care and, of course, any government spending review.